-Grief: The Price Paid For Love
+Grief, The Price Paid For Love

 Types of Grief

 Sometimes it feels scary to face the feelings accompanied with grief.
-There may be the fear that you will never stop feeling the pain, so it seems easier to ignore it.
-Choosing to not deal with the sadness, hurt, and anger that often accompanies grief, however, may make things worse for you.
+There may be fear that you will never stop feeling the pain, so it seems easier to ignore it.
+This avoidance, choosing to not deal with the sadness, hurt, and anger that often accompanies grief, however, may make things worse for you.
 Avoidance will likely leave you feeling lost, lonely, and overwhelmed.
-I often view the grieving experience as “waves”.

 When you “ride the wave” by allowing yourself to feel and deal with your emotions, you will experience some relief from the pain faster than if you choose to “fight the wave.”
 It might be difficult (likely, it will be) but working through these feelings is the clearest path toward healing.

 The Stages of Grief

-Emotions often come in waves, so try not to suppress the emotions but allow yourself to “ride the wave” when it comes.
-Some helpful ways to do this is by journaling what you are feeling or expressing what your feeling to someone you trust.
+Emotions often come in waves, so try not to suppress emotion but allow yourself to “ride the wave” when it comes.
+Some helpful ways to do this is by journaling what you are feeling or expressing what you’re feeling to someone you trust.

 In the long run, it is better to go through the grief than to suppress it, although in the moment it is much more difficult to allow yourself to feel it.
 By going through the grief, you will allow yourself to process in a way that allows you to heal.
 As difficult as this process is to experience, giving yourself the time and space to work through your emotions helps to alleviate your pain and allow you to feel like yourself again.